 While pulpit supply is no more important than other roles within Lay Servant Ministries, it is a valuable and necessary role.
 Not everyone may be called to this role of Lay Speaker.
 For those whose discernment of call leads them to this place, advanced training is now required (as of the 2012 General Conference).
 That training consists of six courses: leading worship, leading prayer, discovering spiritual gifts, preaching, United Methodist heritage, and United Methodist polity.
 Other courses may be added by an annual conference in order to respond to a specific missional context.
 Each of these courses requires 10 hours of classroom work plus outside assignments.

 Here is some helpful information that will further define the requirements for each.

-A Districts will continue to offer training according to their schedules and in nearby district locations.
-The General Board of Discipleship (GBOD) has numerous courses they have developed that will allow individuals to concentrate their training in areas in which they feel God has called them to serve.
+Districts offer training according to their schedules and in nearby district locations.
+The Lay Servant Ministry program has numerous courses they have developed that will allow individuals to concentrate their training in areas in which they feel God has called them to serve.
 Annual conferences are also able to develop their own courses.
-These courses will follow the GBOD pattern which requires 10 hours of class time plus outside assignments.
-Our North Carolina Conference will be offering some of the courses in an online format.
+These courses will follow the standard design which requires 10 hours of class time plus outside assignments.
+Our North Carolina Conference offers some of the courses in an online format.
 One item to note is that these courses are open to everyone.
 You do not need to be pursuing the designation of ‘lay servant’ to take one of the classes.
+Check this page for information on current training opportunities available.